peterhinch/micropython-nano-gui/DRIVERS.md

 await ssd.do_refresh()
  ```
  causes the contents of the `ssd` frame buffer to be transferred to the display.
- The duration of `do_refresh` blocking is set by `ssd.maxblock`: if this period
+ The duration of `do_refresh` blocking is limited to 20ms.
+It is essential to
- would be exceeded, `do_refresh` will yield to the scheduler before resuming.
-It
- is essential to ensure that the display is ready before initiating a refresh;
+ ensure that the display is ready before initiating a refresh; the `do_refresh`
- the `do_refresh` method returns before the physical refresh is complete.
+ method returns before the physical refresh is complete.
 The
  method should not be issued in micro-gui applications.

 ### 5.3.3 Events